-The Barsebäck One and Two nuclear power plant units have been closed.
-The Swedish plant was sited in Barsebäck, Kävlinge Municipality.
-That was only 20km from Denmark's capital Copenhagen, and the Danish government had long urged Sweden to close the plant.
+The Barsebäck One and Two nuclear power plant units were closed.
+The Swedish plant was sited in Barsebäck, Kävlinge Municipality, which was only 20km from Denmark’s capital Copenhagen, and the Danish government had long urged Sweden to close the plant.

 The owning subsidiary Barsebäck Kraft AB was merged with Ringhals AB (the owning subsidiary of the Ringhals nuclear plants and part of Vatenfall) into a single corporate group in which Vatenfall owned 74.2% and Sydkraft 25.8%.

 Barsebäck Two was closed on 31 May 2005.
 The plant will finally be demolished in 2020 when a storage facility has been built.

 Sydkraft challenged the closure of Barsebäck One with a complaint to the EC.
 The government compensated the joint company for the additional costs incurred for “single operation” of the Barsebäck Two plant, and decommissioning and service costs for Barsebäck One.

 This compensation was to be paid annually to the new group in the form of an initial sum of SEK400m, which would be gradually reduced to approximately SEK240m in the final year.
 The cumulative payments for Barsebäck One were originally thought to be SEK3.3bn, but the World Nuclear Association reports that the figure rose to nearly SEK6bn (€600m).